 Leukemia in dogs is a form of cancer that results in an increased white blood cell count in the blood stream and bone marrow.
 It can be acute or chronic with the acute form being more malignant.

-Symptoms in dogs may worsen, and the condition can result in death if treatment is not given.
-If you see the signs in your dog, you should consult your veterinarian right away.
+Symptoms in dogs may worsen, and the condition can result in death if it goes untreated.
+If you see the signs in your dog, you must consult your veterinarian right away.

 Here’s what you should know about the symptoms, causes, and treatments for leukemia in dogs.

 Symptoms Of Leukemia In Dogs

 The symptoms of leukemia in dogs will vary depending on the type and whether the condition is acute or chronic.

 Acute canine leukemia symptoms worsen quickly and must be treated immediately.
 It tends to affect middle-aged to older dogs after the age of six.